Professional Communication (MA)

 Offered: Yearly.

-Investigates the roles that genders play in defining and determining access to leadership and power in the U.S. workplace.
-Explores women, men and non-binary genders in leadership positions within the corporate, political and non-profit sectors.
+Investigates the roles gender plays in defining work, and in determining access to leadership and power in the U.S. workplace.
+Explores women, men and non-binary genders across the corporate, political and non-profit sectors.

 Prerequisites: Admission to the program.